mudget-org/linkedin-mcp/README.md

-# LinkedIn MCP Server for Claude Desktop
+# LinkedIn MCP Server with 3-Legged OAuth

-This MCP server allows Claude Desktop to create and schedule LinkedIn posts on your behalf.
-The server is built using Deno and implements the Model Context Protocol (MCP) with MongoDB for scheduled post storage.
+This MCP server allows Claude Desktop to create and publish LinkedIn posts on your behalf using 3-legged OAuth authentication.
+This means the server will authenticate as you rather than using a system account.

 ## Features

+- Authenticate with LinkedIn using 3-legged OAuth
 - Create and publish LinkedIn posts immediately
+- Test LinkedIn API connection
+- Check authentication status
+- Simulation mode for testing without LinkedIn API access
 - Schedule LinkedIn posts for future publication
 - View pending scheduled posts
 - Delete scheduled posts